Frequently Asked Questions

 CHP+ HMO Colorado Access

-If we are out of network with your insurance company or you do not have insurance our routine self pay fees are as follows:
+If we are out of network with your insurance company or you do not have insurance our routine self pay fees.

 For out-of-network billing, upon request AATPC will provide a “superbill” to clients or guardians reflecting payment of services.
 You can also access any superbill through the client portal at any time.
 This superbill is provided for clients who wish to submit it to their out-of-network insurance company for possible reimbursement.
 The “superbill” contains all necessary diagnosis and treatment codes required by insurance companies.